ChangeVision/astah-sysml-api-sample/APICreateActivityDiagramSample/README.md

-# API Sample telling how to create presentations on activity diagram by Astah SysML API
+# API Sample of creating presentations on Activity Diagram using Astah SysML API

 ## How to use